 The updated Peak Health and Wellness Hayden Center opened on Friday and serves 2,900 members.
 Excitement over the new facility was akin to Christmas morning.

 “I am jacked,” said Clapper, 29.
 He uses the Hayden club.
 “We needed a new facility.
 They will be able to offer more classes, more group fitness.
 It’s going to be awesome.”

 Peak has three locations in Kootenai County.
 Coeur d’Alene Peak is located in the Ironwood Hospital District.
 Peak Post Falls is located next to the Super 1 Foods grocery store off of Mullan Avenue.
-The Peak Hayden Tennis Center is located near the Prairie shopping complex.
+The Peak Peak Hayden is located near the Prairie shopping complex.
 For more information, Contact Us.

 See the original article as it appeared in the Coeur d’Alene Press Here.